AdobeDocs/experience-manager-65.pt-BR/help/forms/using/enable-logs.md

 `https://<server>:<port>/content/xfaforms/profiles/test.html?contentRoot=<path of the folder containing form xdp>&template=<name of the xdp>&log=<log configuration>.`

-A configuração do log é composta pelo nível do log e pela categoria do agente de log.
+A configuração do log é composta pelo nível do log e pela categoria do logger.

 #### Destino do registro {#log-destination}